 "What?"
 Kavan shook her, dragging her to her feet.

-The impact of the leading bomb half-deafened them and shook the ground beneath their feet, although it was on the other side of the river.
+The impact of the leading bomb half deafened them and shook the ground beneath their feet, although it landed on the other side of the river.
 Zair raised his voice in the deep-throated bay of his breed.
 They heard the chain reaction of explosions as the power lines beneath the street detonated.

 Kal glanced back over his shoulder, and looked momentarily stricken.
 "That is the foreign quarter!
 Shinar is there-- " He started running back.